Skip to content

 Ownership

-Frontend ownership and product UI/UX across live scoring, admin tools, ticketing, mobile-adjacent workflows, cross-platform consistency, and production handoff.
+Designed and implemented product interfaces across live scoring websites, admin tools, ticketing, mobile-adjacent workflows, UI systems, component standards, and production frontend delivery.

 35%